 Transport: buses are the most affordable option, with a one-way ticket costing around €1.60-2.50, while taxis and car rentals can range from €20-60 per day.

 Dining: you can pay from 10 to 15 euros per person to 40 to 80 euros per person for a meal in a taverna or fast food restaurant.
-You can save money by eating at local bakeries, markets or preparing your own food if your accommodation has a kitchenette.
+If you’re travelling on a budget, you can save money by eating at local bakeries, markets or preparing your own food.

 Choose the right time to visit: the high season in Santorini runs from June to September and is characterised by warm weather, sunny skies and lots of people.
 To avoid the crowds and still enjoy the nice weather, consider visiting from April to May or in October.